-The Taranaki Regional Council undertook sampling of the stormwater discharges from the site.
-The combined discharge was sampled on four occasions, and the samples analysed for BOD5, chloride, conductivity, hydrocarbons, pH and suspended solids.
+The Council undertook sampling of the stormwater discharges from the site.
+The combined discharge was sampled on three occasions, and the samples analysed for biochemical oxygen demand, chloride, conductivity, hydrocarbons, pH and suspended solids.

 1.4.5 Data review

 The conditions on various consents require the consent holder to provide information and data to Council, including the results of sampling, flaring logs, produced water records, various plans and reports.